Premiering at

 Following in the footsteps of avant-garde art and liberation movements, her practice explores the potential for creative play to bring us together and assist us in imagining new possibilities for ourselves, our communities, our society, and our relationship with the land.

-GARY BARWIN is a writer, musician and multimedia artist and the author of 31 books including Scandal at the Alphorn Factory: New and Selected Short Fiction 2024-1984 and, with Lillian Allen and Gregory Betts, Muttertongue.
+GARY BARWIN is a writer, musician and multimedia artist and the author of 34 books including Scandal at the Alphorn Factory: New and Selected Short Fiction 2024-1984 and, with Lillian Allen and Gregory Betts, Muttertongue.
 His national bestselling novel Yiddish for Pirates which won the Leacock Medal and the Canadian Jewish Literary Award, was a finalist for the Governor General’s Award and the Giller Prize and was longlisted for Canada Reads.
-His most recent novel, Nothing the Same, Everything Haunted won the Canadian Jewish Literary Award and was the Hamilton Reads choice for 2023-2024.
-His art and media works have been exhibited and published internationally.
-A PhD in music composition.
-He lives in Hamilton, Ontario and has never been the Governor of Louisiana.
+His last novel, Nothing the Same, Everything Hauntedwon the Canadian Jewish Literary Award and was the Hamilton Reads choice for 2023-2024.
+His last poetry collection, The Most Charming Creatures also won the Canadian Jewish Literary Award.
+His most recent novel, The Comedian’s Book of the Dead will be published in 2026.
+He was received the Life Membership Award from the League of Canadian Poets and has twice been shortlisted for their Spoken Word Prize.
+His art and media works have been exhibited internationally.
+A PhD in music, he has been writer-in-residence and taught courses at many universities and colleges.
+Born in Northern Ireland to South African parents of Lithuanian Ashkenazi descent, he lives in Hamilton, Ontario, Canada. garybarwin.comHe lives in Hamilton. garybarwin.com and has never been the Governor of Louisiana.